tigerabrodi/general-programming-notes/README.md

    - **Potential for Overloading**: Clients can potentially make queries that are too demanding on the server, like causing a full table scan in a database, which can be risky.

 6. **Should You Use GraphQL?**: It's all about trade-offs.
 GraphQL offers flexibility and efficiency, ideal for complex applications with diverse data needs.
 However, it requires more setup and careful management, especially for caching and preventing server overloads.

+# Noisy Neighbors

+1. **The Noisy Neighbor Problem**: Imagine your application is a shared apartment building.
+If one tenant (User A) is too loud or uses up most of the resources (like water or electricity), it affects the other tenants (User B).
+In your application, when User A makes a lot of requests, they consume most of the available resources (like CPU, memory), causing User B’s requests to fail due to resource shortage.

+2. **Multi-Tenant Environment**: Your application is like a building with multiple tenants (users).
+In cloud computing, this is common where many users (tenants) share the same hardware resources.

+3. **Identifying the Problem**: You notice spikes in resource usage by Tenant A, and as a result, Tenant B experiences errors.
+This is typical in a shared environment where one user's high demand impacts others.

+4. **Solutions to the Problem**:

+   - **Auto-Scaling**: This is like adding more resources (like extra water tanks or generators) when demand spikes.
+It automatically increases capacity to handle the load but has a delay (the trigger window).
+   - **Throttling**: It’s like setting limits on how much water or electricity each tenant can use.
+If a tenant exceeds this limit, their resource use is restricted.
+   - **Retry Mechanisms in Clients**: This is like advising tenants to try using resources again if they initially face a shortage.
+   - **Load Leveling with a Queue**: Requests are lined up and processed in order, preventing overload.
+   - **Restricting Operations**: In high-demand situations, limit resource-intensive activities (like searching in the app).
+   - **Quality of Service Classes in Kubernetes**: Assigning different priority levels to processes.
+High-priority processes are less likely to be stopped when resources are scarce.
+   - **Background Operations**: Schedule less critical operations for off-peak times to free up resources during high-demand periods.

+5. **Final Thoughts**: The key to managing the Noisy Neighbor problem is to balance resource allocation so that all users have fair access.
+This involves a combination of scaling, managing demand, and prioritizing resources.